Saila Toikka

 Saila is a PlanAdapt fellow based in Helsinki, Finland.

-Saila has gained insight into a wide range of topics relating to climate change, inclusive local governance, environment and security, environmental policy implementation, and humanitarian interventions.
-She has lived and worked in Kenya, Uzbekistan, Afghanistan, India and Finland, serving at the country programme, project and headquarter levels as well as in the donor interface.
-In the Evaluation Office of the UN Environment Programme (UNEP), she designed and managed evaluations of UNEP and Global Environment Facility (GEF) interventions.
-Furthermore, as an evaluation team member, she has contributed to the evaluation of the International Resource Panel and multiple evaluations of Finland’s development policy and programmes.
-Saila is also accustomed to designing fit-for-purpose monitoring systems at the project and programme levels and conducting capacity building for results-based monitoring and evaluation.
+Saila has worked across a broad range of topics relating to climate risks, inclusive local governance, environment and security, environmental policy implementation and humanitarian action.
+She has lived and worked in Kenya, Uzbekistan, Afghanistan, India, and Finland, contributing at project, country programme and headquarters levels.
+During her time with the Evaluation Office of the UN Environment Programme (UNEP), she designed and managed evaluations of UNEP and Global Environment Facility (GEF) initiatives.
+In addition, as an evaluator, she has contributed to several strategic evaluations, including the UNEP evaluation of the UN Climate Technology Centre and Network (CTCN) and the Evaluation of Finland’s International Climate Finance.
+Saila is also accustomed to designing fit-for-purpose monitoring approaches at the project and programme levels.

 For more information, see Saila’s LinkedIn page.